 Football is fabulous with an OLED TV

-Want the best possible TV experience for the summer of football?
-It has to be OLED…
+Want the best possible TV experience for the footie?
+It's got to be OLED…

-Football is fast-moving and is made up of lots of green pitch, bright sky and players in colourful shirts and boots.
-It demands hard work from any TV.
+Football’s fast-moving.
+And it’s made up of lots of green pitch, bright sky and players in colourful shirts and boots.
+With so much going on, that’s a lot of hard work for any TV!

 But if you want the best possible football-at-home experience, then an OLED TV is the way to go.
 OLED TVs are the supercars of the telly world, with breath-taking picture quality and stunning design.

 Wingers dart up and down the pitch and whip balls into the box.
 Magical number 10s play havoc with fast-moving feet.
 Free-kick specialists send bullet-like balls towards the goal.
-Football moves pretty quick.
+Like we said earlier, football moves pretty quick.

 The ball, penalty box and ref really stand out

-When watching football you never want to lose sight of the ball, or the referee.
+When you’re watching football, you never want to lose sight of the ball or the referee.
 And the clearer the pitch markings, the better.

-Your TV’s contrast ratio is important here.
-This measures the brightest and darkest picture your TV can create.
+That’s why your TV’s contrast ratio is important here.
+It measures the brightest and darkest picture your TV can create.
 And OLED TVs have the best contrast ratios around – so good, in fact, they’re known as infinite contrast.

 The pitch is evenly coloured and natural-looking

 A football pitch is a whole lot of green.
-On some TVs, large sections of a single colour can look patchy.
-Not on an OLED TV.
+And on some TVs, large sections of a single colour can look patchy.
+What you want instead is ‘colour uniformity’, a nice even spread of colour that shows the pitch as it really is.

-Are you planning on having friends over to watch the football?
-You’re going to end up with people sitting in every corner of your room.
+Does the whole family want to catch the footie?
+Well, then you’re going to end up with people sitting in every corner of your living room.

 When it comes to kits, football is an incredibly colourful game.
 From the bright orange of the Netherlands to the brilliant white of England.
 The fiery red of Wales to the azure blue of Italy.
 And that’s just the shirts.